sonar-perl/sonar-perl/README.md

 # SonarQube Perl Plugin (alpha)

 This is a spike to figure out how easy features like code coverage and Perl::Critic and test reporting can be integrated into sonarqube.
+Given enough interest this could be upgraded into a proper open source project.

 First of all without having to parse the perl code itself, and just attaching the raw source as line-based text.
 In a later step there